 Known as “The Voice of Florida Business” in the Sunshine State, Associated Industries of Florida (AIF) has represented the principles of prosperity and free enterprise before the three branches of state government since 1920.
 A voluntary association of diversified businesses, AIF was created to foster an economic climate in Florida conducive to the growth, development, and welfare of industry and business and the people of the state.

 With headquarters standing on the road that connects the state Capitol building to the governor’s mansion, AIF represents the link between responsible public policy and a thriving marketplace.
-At AIF, the spirit of innovation, emblematic of a young company, is tempered by nearly ten decades of experience in the halls of governmental power.
+At AIF, the spirit of innovation, emblematic of a young company, is tempered by over one-hundred years of experience in the halls of governmental power.

 A not-for-profit association, AIF is owned by its members, which hail from every corner of the state and represent every segment of Florida’s private sector.
 Through AIF, they join together to make sure the principles of economic liberty get a fair hearing before the state’s elected officials, Supreme Court justices, and executive agencies.